 Southerners have known about the Florida panhandle’s white sand beaches and aqua blue waters for generations, but the secret is now out and families from all over the country are now traveling to this quaint yet beautiful destination.

 There are so many options!
 You can choose to rent a home or condominium through VRBO, a vacation rental company like ResortQuest, or directly through a community listed below.
 There are hotel and B&B options, too.

 If you want to rent a house in an upscale master-planned community (think town center, restaurants, tennis court, pools, etc.), there are several options: Seaside is the oldest 30A community and still as charming with its new urbanism pastel houses.
 Watercolor is close by with options on both the north and south (beach) side of 30A.
+They just opened up the renovated Camp Watercolor area with a lazy river and water slides.
 They also have a resort for weekend getaways and weddings.
 Rosemary Beach is on the far east side of 30A.
 Instead of the pastel houses, you will find something more reminiscent to Carmel, California with stucco and wood sided homes and their single-shake roofs and lots of meandering paths throughout.
 Alys Beach is the a master-planned community known for its stunning white houses.

 More house/condo rental options:

 There are so many beautiful developments all along 30A up that aren’t quite as pricey as the ones listed above, yet you can still take advantage of the cute town centers if you book something nearby.
 Definitely look at a map before you book (below).
 Seagrove is closest to Seaside.
 Seacrest is very close to Rosemary Beach and Alys Beach.
 My parents like the Waters Edge community right next to Rosemary.
 Similarly, Inlet Beach is within walking distance of Rosemary’s shop.